 Letting Regulations Guide

-If you arrange meeting with us we will be happy to complete a full evaluation of your property and give advice on what may be required and the best way compliance can be achieved.
+If you arrange meeting with our letting agent in Glasgow we will be happy to complete a full evaluation of your property and give advice on what may be required when leasing a property and the best way compliance can be achieved.

 The main landlords’ regulations to which you will need to comply with are –

 If your rental property is in Scotland you will need to register as a landlord with the Council where the rental property is located.
 You can do this via the website www.landlordregistrationscotland.gov.uk and this registration is valid for three years.

-If you speak to us, we can help to make sure your property meets all the requirements and, if work is required, to advise you on the most effective ways to make any changes.
+If you speak to us, we can help to make sure your Glasgow property lettings meets all the requirements and, if work is required, to advise you on the most effective ways to make any changes.

 The Repairing Standard

-You must ensure that your rental property meets the Repairing Standard at all times during any tenancy.
+You must ensure that your Glasgow property lettings meets the Repairing Standard at all times during any tenancy.

 The Repairing Standard is set out in full in Chapter 4 of Part 1 of the Housing (Scotland) Act 2006 which can be viewed at https://www.gov.scot/publications/repairing-standard/